schoolsofafrika/Portfolio/README.md

-# Project Name

-> Description the project.
-> This is a Portfolio
+> This is a Portfolio website to showcase project

 ## Built With

 - Html
 - css
-- Terminal

 ## Live Demo (if available)